Dambazawa

 The Dambazawa (or Danbazawa) are a Fulani clan residing mainly in Kano State, Nigeria.
 They were among the key promoters, planners and executors of the Fulani jihad in Kano, which took place between 1804 and 1807 under the leadership of Shehu Usuman dan Fodiyo.
 The clan was said to be the top financiers of the jihad because it was said to be extremely wealthy at the time of the jihad.
 Other Fulani clans that participated in the jihad included: the Jobawa, the Yolawa, the Sullubawa, the Danejawa and others, as well as a contingent of the native Hausa people led by Malam Usuman bahaushe.
 Together, they formed a formidable force and toppled the 158-year Kutumbawa dynasty led by its last ruler Muhammad Alwali dan Yaji dan Dadi bakutumbe who ruled between 1781 and 1806.

 History and origin

 The origin of the Dambazawa is as unclear as that of the Fulani race itself, but sources within the clan believe it to be of a Dayebe Fulani group.
 It was at the time of Sundiata Keita (c.
-1217–1255 A.D.) the Fulbe of that era began adopting surnames that conformed to their socioeconomic groups.
+1217–1255 A.D.) that the Fulbe began adopting surnames that conformed to their socioeconomic groups.
 During that era, the socioeconomic group of a Pullo could easily be identified by considering his/her surname.
 It is unclear how this process came to be, but it is true that all Fulbe belong to one of four tribes: The Ururbe (Ba, Diakite), Dialloube (Diallo), Ferrobe (Sow) and Dayebe (Barry, Sangare).
 The Ba are considered to be a warrior group; the Diallo's geniuses; the Sow's, known to be religious, the guardians of the temple; the Barry were the nobility of the Fulbe.